-Microblading procedures normally require multiple treatment sessions.
-For best results, clients will be required to return for at least one re-touch appointment.
+Permanent Makeup procedures normally require multiple treatment sessions.
+For best results, clients will be required to return for at least one touch-up appointment.
 This will take place between 4-8 weeks after the initial procedure.
-Those with oily skin may require an additional touch-up.
+Those with oily skin may require additional touch-ups.
 Please be aware that color intensity will be significantly darker and sharper immediately after the initial procedure and will reduce by 30-50%.

 Although a numbing agent is used during the procedure, slight sensitivity/discomfort may still be experienced.
 Delicate or sensitive skin may be red and/or swollen after the procedure.

 Abstain from alcohol consumption 24 hours prior to treatment.

 Avoid following spices prior to appointment: black pepper, cardamom, ginger, cayenne, cinnamon, garlic, horseradish and mustard.

 Abstain from waxing or tinting of eyebrow area 48 hours prior to procedure.

 NO Electrolysis treatment should be undergone 5 days before procedure.